 Somewhere along that way, however, blogging about eating began to feel like a chore more than a fun creative outlet.
 My list of reviews to write would grow long and I spent far too much time trying to capture the best picture of a meal I could to put it online in some shape or form regardless of how hungry I was.

 Also, in those 10 years science has begun to show that meat production is a major contributor to climate change.
 Now, I firmly believe that sustainable meat is not only possible, but beneficial to the environment, so I’m not trying to say not to eat meat.
 In fact, I strongly feel that the biggest myth of climate change is the concept of personal responsibility.
 Climate change isn’t like a bank account to be managed by an individual, it is massive and requires more than just a movement to solve.
 We’re not even where we should be with civil rights yet, and that movement has been going on for generations.
 So say what you want about regulation, but the only way out of the climate mess we are in is government intervention, and lots of it.
-Therefore, I actually don’t plan on changing my diet at all, I just take some meal replacement shakes once in a while.
+Therefore, I actually don’t plan on changing my diet at all.
 Shoot, India is the third largest polluter in the world and 71% of the population is vegetarian.
 But I also don’t want to glorify that sort of lifestyle either or make it seem like the meals I post on my blog or social media are all I or any other person should ever eat.

 It’s been a fun ride these past ten years.
 There are more than 1,800 posts on The Unvegan that represent those years.
 On top of the places I’ve lived, they cover exotic locales like The Cook Islands, Costa Rica, Morocco and Vietnam.
 Big cities like Shanghai, Montreal, Chicago and Cape Town.
 Random ass small towns along the way like Victorville, Lake Nebagamon, Blue River and Sandakan.
 There are even a few fun editorials in there.